Documentation

 />

 Motion's gestures are designed to feel better than using CSS or JavaScript events alone.
-Learn more about Motion's gestures.

-Scroll animations
+Scroll animation

-Motion supports both types of scroll animations, scroll-triggered and scroll-linked.
+Motion supports both types of scroll animations: Scroll-triggered and scroll-linked.

 To trigger an animation on scroll, the whileInView prop defines a state to animate to/from when an element enters/leaves the viewport: